Scalable authentication and optimal flooding in a quantum network: Optimal key rates using key flooding with trusted nodes

 \subsection{Background}

 Flooding is a classical routing protocol for transmission of information through a multi-hop network \cite{DBLP:books/lib/TanenbaumW11}.
-This strategy was recently employed in quantum information theory~\cite{pirandola2019end} to show that multi-path quantum (and private) capacities of a quantum network can greatly outperform corresponding single-path capacities.
+This strategy was recently employed in quantum information theory to show that multi-path quantum (and private) capacities of a quantum network can greatly outperform corresponding single-path capacities~\cite{pirandola2019end}.
 When a flooding protocol is used in the communication between two users of a network, the source broadcasts a data packet to every user to which it is connected.
 Each intermediary node then manipulates and outputs the incoming packets on every possible outgoing link except the one(s) it arrived from.
 This continues for every node on the network except the receiver.
 In this way every link in the network is used exactly once and multiple paths through the network are used in parallel.

 Such a protocol has a number of benefits.
 Each intermediary node does not need to know the full topology of the network, merely the nodes with which they share links.
 Additionally, flooding protocols are very robust.
 As long as at least a single path exists between the two end users, communication between them will occur.
+Flooding is therefore a general protocol which may be applied in any network and we make no assumption on the network topology in describing the protocol, except that it is known.

 In general to implement flooding in a given network, there exists more than one routing strategy.
 This is best seen when network is represented by a simple graph $\mathcal{N}(V,E)$ where the set of vertices $V$ represents the users of the network and the set $E$ represents the edges.
 Two vertices $\boldsymbol{v_{i}}$ and $\boldsymbol{v_{j}}$ are connected by an edge $(\boldsymbol{v_{i}},\boldsymbol{v_{j}}) \in E$ if the corresponding users share a connection.
 Flooding uses every edge in the network exactly once, so a given flooding routing strategy $\boldsymbol{p_{i}}$ corresponds to assigning an orientation to every edge in the network which represents the direction of information flow.
 For the case of two users communicating, in which one acts as a source and the other a sink, there is the additional requirement that all the edges from the source are orientated positively and the edges into the sink are orientated negatively, as typical in a flow network.
 Orientating the edges transforms the simple graph $\mathcal{N}$ into a directed graph $\mathcal{N}_{p_{i}}$ which represents the $i$th possible flooding routing strategy on the network.
 This is depicted for a 4 user `diamond' network in Fig.~\ref{directed}.
 Since each possible directed graph corresponds to a routing strategy and each intermediary edge can be orientated in one of two possible directions, there are $2^{(|E|-|E_{\mathrm{s}}|)}$ possible routing strategies for flooding where $|E|$ is the total number of edges and $|E_{\mathrm{s}}|$ is the number of edges connected to the source or sink.